james-b-olivas/rockliffe-assessment/README.md

 Click on a folder name to view the files contained within, and then click on a file name to display the PDF.

-You can do the following with the PDF:
+You can do the following with the displayed PDF:
-* Toggle between pages of a PDF with the "Previous Page" and "Next Page" buttons.
+* Toggle between pages with the "Previous Page" and "Next Page" buttons.
 * Download the PDF with the "Download File" button.
 * Stop viewing the PDF by clicking the "Home" button.